StephenB92/nommy/README.md

 - Credit to [this](https://stackoverflow.com/questions/13713077/get-user-information-in-django-templates) article on Stack Overflow for code displaying username on the base.html file.
 Credit to [this](https://www.youtube.com/watch?v=Y1Us5jVT07E&ab_channel=Codemy.com) video on Youtube for the information on if else statements checking if the logged in user matches the "creator" of the recipe.
 - Credit to [W3S](https://www.w3schools.com/tags/att_form_enctype.asp) for the information on "enctype" attribute which is necessary for users uploading files as part of recipe creation.
+- Credit to [this](https://dev.to/sophie/how-to-delete-a-secret-file-from-github-ing) article on Dev.to which provided information on how to re-write my commit history to remove the exposed secret data.

+## Acknowledgements
+- My mentor Narender Singh for continuous helpful feedback.
+- Tutor support and student care at Code Institute for their support.